shsajalchowdhury/advanced-clean-master/readme.txt

 📊 **Real-Time Stats**
 - A responsive and modern dashboard shows live data on cleanup and optimization.

-⚡ **Safe and Reliable**
-- Designed with performance and safety in mind, Simple Cleanup Tool ensures only redundant data is removed.

 == Installation ==

-1. 🚀 **Install the Plugin**: Download and install **Simple Cleanup Tool** from the WordPress plugin repository or upload the ZIP file via the "Plugins" menu in WordPress.
+🚀 **Install the Plugin**: Download and install **Advanced Clean Master** from the WordPress plugin repository or upload the ZIP file via the \"Plugins\" menu in WordPress.
-2. 🔌 **Activate the Plugin**: Go to the "Plugins" menu and activate **Simple Cleanup Tool**.
+🔌 **Activate the Plugin**: Go to the \"Plugins\" menu and activate **Advanced Clean Master**.
-3. 🛠️ **Start Cleaning**: Navigate to "Simple Cleanup Tool" in the WordPress admin panel to start optimizing your site!
+ 🛠️ **Start Cleaning**: Navigate to \"Advanced Clean Master\" in the WordPress admin panel to start optimizing your site!

 == Frequently Asked Questions ==

-❓ **Will this plugin delete important content?**
+❓ =Will this plugin delete important content?=
-No, Simple Cleanup Tool only deletes unused and redundant data.
+No, Advanced Clean Masteronly deletes unused and redundant data.
 Your essential content is completely safe.

-❓ **Can I schedule automatic cleanups?**
+❓ =**Can I schedule automatic cleanups?**=
 Yes, you can schedule daily or weekly cleanups with just a few clicks.

-❓ **Is Simple Cleanup Tool suitable for large websites?**
+❓ =**Is Advanced Clean Master suitable for large websites?**=
 Absolutely!
-Simple Cleanup Tool is built for performance and safety, making it ideal for both small and large WordPress sites.
+Advanced Clean Masteris built for performance and safety, making it ideal for both small and large WordPress sites.

-❓ **Does it work with multisite installations?**
+❓ =**Does it work with multisite installations?**=
-Yes, Simple Cleanup Tool is fully compatible with WordPress multisite.
+Yes, Advanced Clean Masteris fully compatible with WordPress multisite.

 == Screenshots ==

-1. 🖥️ **Dashboard Overview**: A clean and modern interface with real-time stats.
+1. *Dashboard Overview*: A clean and modern interface with real-time stats.
-2. 🧹 **Cleanup Options**: Easily select what to clean up.
+2. Automatic Scheduling*: Set Daily and Weekly Scheduling.
-3. 📋 **Activity Logs**: View detailed logs of all cleanup actions.
+3. Activity Logs*: View detailed logs of all cleanup actions.
-4. ⏰ **Scheduling**: Automate your cleanups daily or weekly.

 == Changelog ==
 = 1.0.0 =
 🎉 Initial release:
 - 🧹 Clean drafts, orphaned media, spam comments, and optimize databases.